To Footer

 IEC 216 (3 credit hours)

-Literacy and Language in IECE
+Language and Literacy in IECE

 Pre-requisite: IEC 180 or permission of the IECE program coordinator.